 What you'll help with:

-No experience necessary—just enthusiasm for the genre of memoir, writing, healing, or the themes of adoption/reunion, sustainable farming/climate change, and mental health.
-This is a free community built on reciprocity: you help launch the book and I'll offer you early access, connection, and an abundant gratitude.
+No marketing experience necessary, just an enthusiasm for the genre of memoir, writing, healing, or the themes of adoption/reunion, sustainable farming/climate change, and mental health.
+This is a free community built on reciprocity: you help launch the book and I'll offer you early access, community, and occasional writing workshops to help you process your own grief and trauma, as well as an abundance of gratitude.

 Join the Inner Circle for early access to Uprooted, behind-the-scenes content, and a chance to help generate buzz and create community around the launch of a memoir about losing and finding yourself, your purpose, and your people.